remla25-team1/lib-ml/README.md

 # lib-ml
 We have two kinds of tags:
-- Experimental versions of the style vX.X.X-pre-DATE-XXX.These versions don''t need to be working, and are for developing use.
+- Experimental versions of the style vX.X.X-pre-DATE-XXX.
+These versions don't need to be working, and are for developing use.
 - Production versions of the style vX.X.X.
 These are always working versions with new features implemented.

 ## To trigger the automated version release: